-Lennox provided comments regarding CARB's Proposed High Global Warming Potential Emission Reduction on November 10, 2017, the content of which remain valid.
-Lennox again recommends CARB align California actions aligned with that federal requirements and international agreements provide the most effective way to reduce emissions of high GWP refrigerants.
+AHRI believes that federal requirements and international agreements provide the most effective way to reduce emissions of high GWP refrigerants.
 Harmonized regulations across North America are more desirable and effective than individual countries or state-by-state efforts which could lead to inconsistent requirements between regions and added costs of compliance being passed to consumers.
-Further CARB should use processes that insure direct stakeholder involvement and consensus where ever possible.
-These following comments will add to the prior comments from Lennox regarding the new aspects of the recent CARB proposal.

 We agree with the general approach of this Rulemaking and support the current regulatory structure-a consistent, predictable regime administered nation-wide by the EPA managing refrigerants.
-Further, when looking at adopting EPA SNAP Rules into state regulation, Lennox strongly recommends that ARB consider several additional factors from those outlined in the current proposal:
+Further, when looking at adopting EPA SNAP Rules into state regulation, AHRI strongly recommends that ARB consider several additional factors from those outlined in the current proposal: